Waitrose Duchy Organic: The Duchy Originals Food company

 Duchy Originals' only venture into manufacturing has been the Duchy Originals Food company.
 This was a wholly owned subsidiary of the Duchy Originals company and it opened a factory in Launceston, Cornwall in 2006.
 The factory was a bakery making both sweet and savoury pastry products.
 The venture suffered financial problems, with the factory making a loss of £447,158 in the financial year 2006/7.
-In 2009 the Duchy Originals company decided to sell the bakery, with one-off costs from the sale contributing towards Duchy Originals making a loss for 2009–10.
+In 2009, the Duchy Originals company decided to sell the bakery, with one-off costs from the sale contributing towards Duchy Originals making a loss for 2009–10.

 Herbal medicines

-In 2008 Duchy Originals partnered with the alternative medicine company Nelsons to produce a line of herbal remedies.
+In 2008, Duchy Originals partnered with the alternative medicine company Nelsons to produce a line of herbal remedies.
 This led to controversy, in which leading UK scientists said that Duchy Originals promoted its herbal remedies with scientifically unsound claims.
-Edzard Ernst, the UK's first professor of complementary medicine, said Duchy Originals detox products were "outright quackery".
-Subsequently, the Medicines and Healthcare products Regulatory Agency ruled that healing claims were misleading and required the company to amend an advertising campaign promoting two herbal medicines.
+Edzard Ernst, the UK's first professor of complementary medicine, said Duchy Originals detoxification products were "outright quackery".
+Subsequently, the Medicines and Healthcare products Regulatory Agency (MHRA) ruled that healing claims were misleading and required the company to amend an advertising campaign promoting two herbal medicines.

 Mineral water

 In 2002 the Deeside Water Company began to produce some of its bottled mineral water for the Duchy Originals brand.
-In 2010 Waitrose rebranded the product as Duchy Originals from Waitrose and in 2016 the supermarket repackaged it as part of its Waitrose One premium range.
+In 2010, Waitrose rebranded the product as Duchy Originals from Waitrose and in 2016 the supermarket repackaged it as part of its Waitrose One premium range.